 The hike passes a spur trail to the left at 1.4 miles leading to the Parkway’s Stack Rock Overlook.
 This route continues following the Tanawha Trail, descending through a lush, dense, rocky forest covered in vibrant, green moss.

 The trail begins a steady ascent at 1.5 miles, climbing a wooden staircase.
 The ascent wraps tightly around Stack Rock, an enormous rock formation of towering, stacked boulders.
 After crossing a wooden bridge over Stack Rock Creek, the trail makes a climb up a series of steep wood and stacked stone stairs.
 The hike passes through the Linn Cove Visitor Center at 2 miles, following a paved stretch of the trail at the northern end of the parking area.
-The trail dips beneath the enormous, soaring stretch of the Linn Cove Viaduct.
+The trail dips beneath the enormous, soaring stretch of the viaduct.

 The trail continues roughly northbound, following the winding contours of the Parkway.
 The hike rolls elevation through a beautiful, rugged forest, climbing through the rooty, rocky terrain.
 The trail dips, reaching the long wooden bridge over Wilson Creek’s rocky bed at just over three miles.